MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize.md

 ## -remarks

 This function finds a Windows App SDK framework package that meets the specified criteria and makes the package available for use by the current process.
 If multiple packages meet the criteria, this function selects the best candidate.
-For more information, see [Reference the Windows App SDK framework package at run time](/windows/apps/windows-app-sdk/reference-framework-package-run-time).

-This function must be one of the first calls in the app's startup to ensure the bootstrapper component can properly initialize the Windows App SDK and add the run-time reference to the framework package.
+This function must be called at startup before calling any other Windows App SDK APIs to ensure the bootstrapper component can properly initialize the Windows App SDK and add the runtime reference to the framework package.

 This function also initializes the [Dynamic Dependency Lifetime Manager (DDLM)](/windows/apps/windows-app-sdk/deployment-architecture#dynamic-dependency-lifetime-manager-ddlm).
 The DDLM provides infrastructure to prevent the operating system (OS) from servicing the Windows App SDK framework package while it's being used by an unpackaged app.